fetchai/agents-aea/docs/tac.md

-TAC has its own repo.
+TAC has its own repo. <!-- link to the repo -->

 Follow the instructions below to build and run the TAC demo.